wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 exists that caribou swim in streams, rivers, and lakes during migration (Leblond et al. 2016), to avoid predators (Bergerud 1985), and to access islands during calving (Bergerud et al. 1990).
-Even for adept swimmers like caribou, that have hollow hair shafts that aid in flotation, the energetic expenditure of swimming for quadrupedal mammals is significantly higher than walking or running, and drowning is also possible (Miller and Gunn 1985).
+Even for adept swimmers like caribou, which have hollow hair shafts that aid in flotation, the energetic expenditure of swimming for quadrupedal mammals is significantly higher than walking or running, and drowning is also possible (Miller and Gunn 1985).
 Despite the abundance of coastal and